 What are our responsibilities?

-As a data controller we are required to comply with data protection laws, including the General Data Protection Regulation 2016 (“GDPR”), the Data Protection Act 2018 and any subsequent national implementing laws or successor legislation (collectively referred to as the “Data Protection Legislation”).
+As a data controller we are responsible for the processing of personal data that you provide.
+We are required to comply with data protection laws, including the General Data Protection Regulation 2016, Data Protection Act 2018 and subsequently any national implementing laws or successor legislation (collectively referred to as the “Data Protection Legislation”).

 We are committed to following the data processing principles in ensuring that personal data are: